 The aim is no less than to revolutionise not only business class travel but the passenger's entire in-flight experience.

-Christened 'Waterfront', and created in collaboration with seat-maker B/E Aerospace and design firm Teague, the luxury business class seat boasts a sliding suite-style door.
+Christened 'Waterfront', and created in collaboration with seat-maker B/E Aerospace and design firms Teague and Formation Design Group, the luxury business class seat boasts a sliding suite-style door.

 Having settled into your private pod, fire up your own smartphone and point it at the UHD screen.

 'Light ID' technology establishes a connection between the Waterfront's tech system and your phone.